 Being a Licensed Real Estate Broker himself, Rex also serves as consultant Realty Plus Property Professionals, Inc., a full service real estate firm.

 1. The purpose of all participants in attending this program is to learn and not to gather materials for future articles, magazines or books.
 Participants in this program are not allowed to publish any portion of the program in any form and in any media including the internet.
 Pictures and partial videos of projects and class in session shall be for personal souvenir purpose only.

-2. All picture, handouts and any other instructional materials provided by URBAN Inst shall be the exclusive property of URBAN Inst and shall not be reproduced for purpose of distributing or providing copies to other persons who are not participants in this program.
+2. All pictures, handouts and any other instructional materials provided by URBAN Institute shall be the exclusive property of URBAN Inst and shall not be reproduced for purpose of distributing or providing copies to other persons who are not participants in this program.

 3. URBAN Institute is not obliged to conduct make up or tutorial classes for any absentee participant.

 4. No slippers, shorts and sandos and informal attire will be allowed inside the lecture room.